Roger Williams University School of Law

 Roger Williams University School of Law is the law school of Roger Williams University, a private university in Bristol, Rhode Island.
 It is the only law school in Rhode Island.
-It was the first graduate degree program established by the university, then Roger Williams College, in 1993.
+It was established in 1993 as the first graduate degree program of Roger Williams College.
 The School of Law has been accredited by the American Bar Association since 1997 and has been a member of the Association of American Law Schools since 2006.

-According to Roger Williams's official 2014 ABA-required disclosures, 46.2% of the Class of 2014 obtained full-time, long-term, JD-required employment nine months after graduation, excluding solo-practitioners.
+According to Roger Williams's official 2017 ABA-required disclosures, 76.67% of the class of 2017 obtained full-time, long-term, JD-required employment nine months after graduation.
+The bar passage rate for first-time takers in 2023 was 57.89%.